Reverse Osmosis can be better understood by first understanding osmosis.

 In reverse osmosis, the pressure is exerted on the side with the concentrated solution to force the water molecules through the membrane to the freshwater side.

-In reverse osmosis, the idea is to use the membrane to act as an extremely fine filter to create drinkable water from salty or contaminated water.
+In reverse osmosis, the idea is to use the membrane to act like an extremely fine filter to create drinkable water from salty or contaminated water.

 It generally takes a lot of pressure and is fairly slow, but it works.